29 DIY Toothache Remedies to Try at Home

 22. Potato for Toothache

-Raw potato can be used to reduce the swelling that contributes to a toothache.
 Peel and slice a small piece of raw potato and place it directly onto your tooth.
 Alternatively, you can mix mashed potatoes with rock salt and apply this to your tooth to ease your pain.

 23. Vanilla Extract

-24. Cucumber:
+24. Cucumber

 Slice up a fresh, chilled cucumber and place one of the pieces right on your tooth to give yourself some relief.
 You can also make a paste by mashing up the cucumber and mixing it with rock salt.
 Apply the paste to your affected tooth.